 Scammers are taking advantage of the novel coronavirus disease (COVID‑19) pandemic by sending fraudulent emails and making phone calls that attempt to trick you into revealing your personal information or clicking on malicious links or attachments.

 The calls and emails may look and sound authentic.
 In some versions, the email scams may include logos or branding for the World Health Organization or other government or public health agencies.
-In another variation of the scam, fraudsters have been trying to trick Canadians into installing malicious COVID‑19 notification apps or calling with offers of fraudulent home vaccination kits for an up‑front fee.
+In recent variations of the scam, fraudsters have been trying to trick Canadians into installing malicious COVID‑19 notification apps or calling with offers of fraudulent home vaccination kits for an up‑front fee.

-Email and phone call scams are attempts to have you volunteer your personal information to criminals, including your credit card information.
-Email scams can also attempt to trick you into installing malware on your computer or mobile device.
+Phishing text, email and phone call scams are attempts to trick you into volunteering personal information to criminals, including your credit card information.
+Email and text scams can also attempt to trick you into installing malware on your computer or mobile device.
 There are simple steps you can take to avoid becoming a victim of a pandemic-related scam:

 - Be skeptical.
-Fraudulent e‑mails can look like they come from a real organization.
-If you have any doubts about an e-mail purporting to contain health information or requesting donations for Canadians affected by COVID‑19, don’t use the toll‑free number, e‑mail address or website address provided because they may link you to the fraudsters.
+Fraudulent emails and texts can look like they come from a real organization.
+If you have any doubts about a text or email purporting to contain health information or requesting donations for Canadians affected by COVID‑19, don’t use the toll‑free number, e‑mail address or website address provided because they may link you to the fraudsters.
 Instead, use contact information that you know is correct.
 Up‑to‑date information about COVID‑19 can be found on the Public Health Agency of Canada website or on your provincial health agency website.

 - Never click on suspicious links or attachments.
-Phishing emails often include embedded links that look valid, but if you hover over them, you can usually see the real hyperlink.
+Phishing emails and texts often include embedded links that look valid, but if you hover over them, you can usually see the real hyperlink.
 If the hyperlinked address isn’t the same as what appears in the email, it’s probably a phishing attempt.
 Does the email include an attachment that you weren’t expecting?
 Never open suspicious attachments.

 - Protect your devices.
 As always, make sure that your home computer is protected.
 Install anti-spam, anti‑spyware and anti‑virus software and make sure they are always up to date.